 - Phone and Video sessions are offered before, during, and after regular office hours, including during weekends and holidays.
 There is an additional fee for phone and video sessions that occur outside of normal office hours.
 Check schedule via the Client Portal for availability.

-If you are interested in having Teletherapy sessions, please be sure to read, fill out, and sign the Teletherapy Consent to Treatment form in the Client Portal.
 If you have any questions about Teletherapy sessions, please contact us through the Contact Page.

 Click the Book Now button to schedule a Telehealth appointment.